PGDip in Development Finance| Stellenbosch Business School Skip to main content

 http://www0.sun.ac.za/pgstudies/postgraduate-funding-and-support.html

-The closing dates for each programme appear on the web page for that programme.
-In general, the closing dates for international applicants from non-SADC African countries and rest of world close approximately three months prior to the closing date for applicants from South Africa and (visa-exempt) SADC countries.
-Obtaining a study permit (study visa) from the South African authorities takes up to 12 weeks from the date of being offered a place on a programme at Stellenbosch Business School – hence the early application deadline for international students.
-RPL candidates (all programmes) need to apply by 31 October each year.
+Obtaining a study permit (study visa) from the South African authorities takes up to 12 weeks from the date of being offered a place on a programme at Stellenbosch Business School – an early start with the application process is therefore recommended.
+Recognition of Prior Learning candidates (all programmes) need to apply by 31 October each year.
 Late applications after the closing dates will only be considered in exceptional circumstances.

 Related Programmes